 Alison performed solo recitals at various venues, including the Library of Lincoln Centre and Brooklyn Academy of Music, frequently performing Australian repertoire by composers such as Raymond Hanson (sonata)and Ernest Hutcheson(President ofJuilliard School).
 Following on from this Alison constantly encourages her students to play and perform Australian piano works.
 She has sponsored Australian music sections in Eisteddfods and has supported her students in composing their own works for such sections.
 Students are encouraged to compose, even from the Beginners level of their piano studies.

 Hailing from Western Victoria, she considers herself fortunate to have learnt from several excellent piano teachers who were encouraging and supportive in her formative years of study.
 Alison endeavours to be the same for her students.
 As a consequence, she believes it is essential for her to work with pre -schoolers from the age of three years old.
 Alison also works extensively with advanced students who intend pursuing music as a career, not just focusing on technique but exploring the finer points of interpretation at concert level, as well as the skills of performing.
 She believes in developing the potential of each student irregardless of their musical goals.
-Alison is qualified to teach at all age and difficulty levels.
+Alison is qualified to teach at all ages and levels of difficulty.

 Alison's students have achieved oustanding results such as High Distinctions for AmusA and LMusA diplomas from the Australian Music Examinations Board as well as other grades.
 She has many students who have passed Diplomas and in any year at least one third of her students are preparing Diploma programmes.